Effectiveness of Contact Tracing on Networks with Cliques: Complex Contagion Formulation

 Table~\ref{table:m44} shows the non-zero elements of the next-generation matrix for a 3-clique network, and Fig.~\ref{fig:critical_curve_theory2} shows the result of the complex contagion approximation when we set the spectral radius of the new next-generation matrix to unity.
-The results of this approximation are close to the simulations and the mean-field solution presented in Sec.~\ref{sec:m-field} when the quarantine probability $\alpha$ and clique size $c$ are small.
+The results of this approximation are close to the simulations and the mean-field solution presented in Sec.~\ref{sec:R0} when the quarantine probability $\alpha$ and clique size $c$ are small.
 Larger $\alpha$ and $c$ values will lead to underestimated epidemic threshold values for the infection probability $p$.
-This means that the complex contagion process acts as a lower bound for the full contact tracing process, and that the effects of contact tracing are larger than those of the complex contagion process.
-That is, the phenomenon of disease spreading under contact tracing in networks with cliques can be understood to be analogous to social complex contagion but with the opposite and smaller effect.
+As the critical curves of the complex contagion are positioned below those of the full contact tracing (see Fig.~\ref{fig:critical_curve_theory2}), it establishes the complex contagion process as the lower bound (or estimate) for the entire contact tracing process.
+With the complex contagion formulation, the advancement in epidemic thresholds is less pronounced.
+This is due to the slower upward trajectory of the curves with increasing alpha, contrasting with the original contact tracing formulation.
+So, the phenomenon of disease spreading under contact tracing in networks with cliques can be understood to be analogous to social complex contagion but with the opposite and more minor effect.
 Intuitively, analogously to social complex contagion, this explains why it is crucial to consider contact tracing in network models that contain realistic group structures.